Shooting Pains Anxiety Symptoms

 Anxiety shooting pains can persistently affect one area of the body only, can shift and affect another area or areas, and can migrate all over the body and can affect many areas over and over again.

 Anxiety shooting pains can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel shooting pains once and a while and not that often, feel them off and on, or feel them all the time.
+For example, you may feel shooting pains once in a while and not that often, feel them off and on, or feel them all the time.

 Anxiety shooting pains may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.